 Characteristics of Sebaceous Hyperplasia

-At a glance, sebaceous hyperplasia might seem to look like cancerous overgrowths, you should know that they are not.
-Nevertheless, if you see any overgrowths appear on your skin, you should contact your dermatologist so you can receive a proper diagnosis.
-The color of the bumps is generally the same as your skin tone, but they might have a yellow tint.
+Sebaceous hyperplasia might look like cancerous overgrowths; you should know they are not.
+Nevertheless, you should contact your dermatologist for a proper diagnosis if you see any overgrowths on your skin.
+The colour of the bumps is generally the same as your skin tone, but they might have a yellow tint.

-The sebaceous hyperplasia bumps are characterized by having a depressed center, which is how you realize you do not have any other conditions, like milia (whitehead).
-Only after you have checked with your doctor that you indeed have sebaceous hyperplasia, instead of another condition, you can proceed to seek treatment for sebaceous hyperplasia.
+The sebaceous hyperplasia bumps are characterized by having a depressed centre, which is how you realize you do not have any other conditions, like milia (whitehead).
+Only after you have checked with your doctor that you indeed have sebaceous hyperplasia instead of another state can you seek treatment for sebaceous hyperplasia.

 Sebaceous Hyperplasia Main Causes

-Other specialists discuss the possibility of hormone levels having to do with this condition.
-However, like all of the other causes mentioned above, there is no tried and tested reason that has been confirmed by science.
+Other specialists discuss the possibility of hormone levels concerning this condition.
+However, like all of the other causes mentioned above, no tried and tested reason has been confirmed by science.

 1. Apple Cider Vinegar

-One of the most popular embraced, and efficient home remedies for a very, very wide range of diseases, conditions, and illnesses is apple cider vinegar.
-When it comes to solving skin problems, apple cider vinegar may well be at the top of the list.
+One of the most popular embraced, efficient home remedies for various diseases, conditions, and illnesses is apple cider vinegar.
+When solving skin problems, apple cider vinegar may be at the top.

-This superfood has the power to balance your skin’s pH so you can keep your sebaceous glands in check, so it works great for both treating and preventing sebaceous hyperplasia.
-This remedy works by simply dissolving the overgrowths known as sebaceous hyperplasia and preventing them from appearing again.
+This superfood can balance your skin’s pH so you can keep your sebaceous glands in check, so it works great for treating and preventing sebaceous hyperplasia.
+This remedy works by simply dissolving the overgrowths known as sebaceous hyperplasia and preventing them from reappearing.
 You can mix some apple cider vinegar with peppermint oil for a reliable tonic to fight off those embarrassing overgrowth.

 How to Use Apple Cider Vinegar to Treat Sebaceous Hyperplasia:

-- All you have to do is mix the two ingredients together, soak a cotton ball in the solution and gently dab the bumps on your face with it.
+• All you have to do is mix the two ingredients, soak a cotton ball in the solution and gently dab the bumps on your face with it.

-- Make sure to repeat this remedy until they completely disappear.
+• Make sure to repeat this remedy until they disappear entirely.

-Like we said in our first tip, peppermint oil is also an ingredient you can rely on for getting rid of sebaceous hyperplasia.
-This essential oil comes packed with antiseptic, anti-inflammatory, and antibacterial properties that will greatly aid you in your battle against sebaceous hyperplasia.
+As we said in our first tip, peppermint oil is also an ingredient you can rely on to eliminate sebaceous hyperplasia.
+This essential oil comes packed with antiseptic, anti-inflammatory, and antibacterial properties that will significantly aid you in your battle against sebaceous hyperplasia.

-Peppermint essential oil works by entering your skin and getting rid of the oil in excess that is causing those overgrowths to develop.
-Thanks to its anti-inflammatory properties, peppermint oil works on getting enlarged glands back to normal sizes by cutting down their level of inflammation.
+Peppermint essential oil works by entering your skin and getting rid of the oil in excess, which causes those overgrowth to develop.
+Thanks to its anti-inflammatory properties, peppermint oil works on getting enlarged glands back to average sizes by cutting down their level of inflammation.

 Alternatives of Peppermint Essential Oil to Treat Sebaceous Hyperplasia:

-If you prefer to use natural mint juice instead of peppermint oil for treating sebaceous hyperplasia, you can do so.
-Just directly apply it to the overgrowths while you sleep at night and wash it off in the morning.
+You can do so if you prefer using natural mint juice instead of peppermint oil to treat sebaceous hyperplasia.
+Just apply it to the overgrowth while you sleep at night and wash it off in the morning.

-Alternatively, you can mix together a bit of mint juice and turmeric powder until you obtain a paste to apply to the sebaceous hyperplasia.
+Alternatively, mix some mint juice and turmeric powder until you obtain a paste to apply to the sebaceous hyperplasia.

 3. Lemon Oil

 As far as oils are concerned, lemon is the second-best choice on our list.
-Just like peppermint essential oil, it has powerful antiseptic properties, and it also acts as quite a decent astringent.
-If you take a few drops of lemon oil and put them directly on the area with sebaceous hyperplasia, your skin will be cleansed in a natural way.
+Just like peppermint essential oil, it has powerful antiseptic properties and is quite a decent astringent.
+If you take a few drops of lemon oil and put them directly on the area with sebaceous hyperplasia, your skin will be cleansed naturally.

-Moreover, the lemon oil will act by leveling out the oil that your skin produces so you can treat and prevent this condition.
-To top it all off, lemon actually helps moisturize your skin and reduce inflammation caused by sebaceous hyperplasia, so you should really consider it as a solution if you want to treat this problem in a natural way.
+Moreover, lemon oil will act by levelling out the fat that your skin produces so you can treat and prevent this condition.
+To top it all off, lemon helps moisturize your skin and reduce inflammation caused by sebaceous hyperplasia, so you should consider it as a solution if you want to treat this problem naturally.

-Like in the case of peppermint, you can also use fresh lemon juice as an alternative to lemon oil.
-You benefit from the same awesome properties that lemon oil has and it might be more accessible for you.
+Like peppermint, you can also use fresh lemon juice as an alternative to lemon oil.
+You benefit from the same excellent properties that lemon oil has, and it might be more accessible for you.

 4. Electrocautery

-While electrocautery is not a home remedy, it still remains one of the best ways to get rid of sebaceous hyperplasia that is out there.
-Many individuals who have experienced sebaceous hyperplasia claim that they had tried all of the treatments in the world, but nothing worked until they came across electrocautery.
-In the process, they had spent as much as thousands of dollars on treatments that really had no lasting effect on their skin.
+While electrocautery is not a home remedy, it remains one of the best ways to get rid of sebaceous hyperplasia that is out there.
+Many individuals who have experienced sebaceous hyperplasia claim that they have tried all the treatments worldwide, but nothing worked until they came across electrocautery.
+In the process, they had spent as much as thousands of dollars on treatments that had no lasting effect on their skin.

 How Electrocautery Treats Sebaceous Hyperplasia

-Some patients describe the preparation process for electrocautery to be extremely painful, with as many as ten shots of local anesthetic that can cause excruciating pain due to the depth and intensity of the process.
-After allowing the anesthetic to work for about half an hour, the specialist will proceed by burning off the overgrowths for around fifteen to twenty minutes.
+Some patients describe the electrocautery preparation process as extremely painful.
+As many as ten shots of local anaesthetic can still cause excruciating pain due to the depth of the process.
+Once the anaesthetic works, the specialist will burn off the overgrowths for around fifteen to twenty minutes.

-Amazingly enough, it is said that after just two days you can see astonishing improvement, with up to 100% removal.
+Amazingly, it is said that after just two days, you can see astonishing improvement, with up to 100% removal.

 Sebaceous Gland Hyperplasia Prevention

-To conclude, whether you have just overcome sebaceous hyperplasia or you are just scared of developing it, here are a few tips for preventing the condition.
+To conclude, here are some prevention tips, whether you have just overcome sebaceous hyperplasia or are scared of developing it.

-Please keep in mind that as the cause of sebaceous hyperplasia is not fully known, neither are the prevention tips; these are just a few general guidelines that you should keep in mind for facial skincare:
+Please remember that the cause of sebaceous hyperplasia is not fully known.
+These are just a few general guidelines that you should keep in mind for facial skincare:

-- Permanent hygiene, always washing your face so excess oil does not get a chance to build up.
+• Permanent hygiene, constantly washing your face so excess oil does not get to build up.